 • Faster decision-making cycles

-These metrics help justify further investment and identify areas for improvement.
+These metrics help justify further investment and highlight areas for improvement.

 Balancing AI with human judgment